mauroboffardi/decathlon/README.md

 - Refined semifinal version of the list page, with styling and Awesome font for icons
 - Implemented the "delete athlete" function.
 - fixed initial redirect to /list
+- Created edit/update form and adjusted controller methods

 ### TODO
-- Complete insertPerformance and createPerformance Methods in the servlet
+- field validation
-- Peformance edit form
+- form styling
-- Manage performance deletion

 ### Improvements
 Those improvements are not necessary for the correct behavior of the MVP, but should probably be done for a final release.